tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-12-05-biologists-guide-to-computing.md

 practices for keeping track of work and collaborating on projects.

 These days many parts of the biological sciences are become more and more data driven.
-Technological advancements have lead to a huge increase in the generation of biological data.
+Technological advancements have led to a huge increase in the generation of biological data.
 Data analysis is required to extract biological insights from this data.
 To a large extent the rate limiting factor in generating biological insight is the lack of appropriate data analysis tools.